Ever Race…In The Future?

 However, it’s worth noting there that the modes most consistent with racing games are present here.
 Races with and without powerups (called a Pure Race in-game), time trials, knockout, tournaments, and other modes help keep the gameplay from being too stale.
 I will admit, though, that it is rather annoying to have to grind out money in order to progress while you play in Career mode.
 There will be times where the game will offer opportunities to gain new vehicles and upgrades while meeting certain conditions in-game.
 While it is useful, it isn’t required to progress.

 Redout is interesting in the way it takes its mechanics as seriously as it does.
 This is a game by serious racing fans, for serious racing fans.
 Because of that, the high learning curve may be off-putting for some, but that shouldn’t be a detriment for those who think that they can take the heat.
 I wouldn’t blame you for thinking that it’s a AAA title at first glance, but this indie title really isn’t anything to sneeze at.
 The mechanics are well-regarded, the graphics are quite beautiful, and the music does what it needs to do.
 The amount of content stuffed in here makes the game a really good value for the asking price.
 It’s worth a pickup, but make sure you prepare yourself for a serious test of skill.

 ~ Final Score: 8/10 ~

-Review copy provided by 34BigThings.
+Review copy provided by 34BigThings for PC.
 Screenshots taken by reviewer.